 1. Do you sell stuff online or freelance?

-Most people have a side hustle of some kind.
+In today's gig economy, most people have a side hustle of some kind.
 Maybe you already unload your lightly used tools on eBay or Amazon, sell crafts on Etsy or occasionally whip up articles as a freelance writer.

 But a credit card issuer may not require proof that you make steady income working for yourself.
 The card company may rely instead on your established credit history.